U.S. moves to restore all U.N. sanctions on Iran in dispute over nuclear deal | Law-Order

 U.S. moves to restore all U.N. sanctions on Iran in dispute over nuclear deal

-The United States moved to restore all U.N. sanctions on Iran on Thursday, arguing Tehran was in violation of a nuclear deal it struck with world powers in 2015 even though Washington itself abandoned that agreement two years ago.
+The United States moved on Thursday to restore U.N. sanctions on Iran, including an arms embargo, arguing Tehran was in violation of a nuclear deal it struck with world powers in 2015 even though Washington itself abandoned that agreement two years ago.
 The United States submitted a letter to the 15-member U.N.
-Security Council accusing Tehran of non-compliance, starting a 30-day clock that could lead to the "snapback" of U.N. sanctions even though remaining parties to the nuclear deal oppose this.
+Security Council accusing Tehran of non-compliance, starting a 30-day clock that could lead to a "snapback" of U.N. sanctions.

-The U.S. move, taken partly because of the impending October expiration of a U.N. arms embargo on Tehran, drew condemnation from Iran, which said Washington had no right to trigger the re-imposition because it had abandoned the nuclear agreement and asked Council members to oppose the U.S. action.
+All the remaining parties to the nuclear deal - Germany, France, Britain, Russia and China - immediately notified the Security Council, in letters seen by Reuters, that they did not recognise the U.S. move.
+The United States acted after the Security Council resoundingly rejected its bid last week to extend an arms embargo on Iran beyond its expiration in October.

 "It is an enormous mistake not to extend this arms embargo.
 It's nuts!"
 Pompeo told reporters at the United Nations as he harshly criticized what he described as the "one-sided, foolish" nuclear deal negotiated by former U.S. President Barack Obama.

-A snapback of U.N. sanctions would reimpose the conventional arms embargo, ban Iran from developing ballistic missiles capable of delivering nuclear weapons and bring back targeted sanctions on dozens of individuals and entities.
-It would also require Iran to halt all nuclear enrichment-related and reprocessing activities, including research and development, and ban imports that could contribute to those activities or the development of nuclear arms delivery systems.

-Countries also would be urged to inspect shipments to and from Iran and authorized to seize any banned cargo.
-Diplomats say the process of restoring the U.N. sanctions will be messy as Russia, China and other countries question the legality of the U.S. move because Washington no longer abides by what President Donald Trump called the "worst deal ever."
+President Donald Trump has called it the "worst deal ever."
+The pact aimed to prevent Tehran from developing nuclear weapons in return for sanctions relief and is enshrined in a 2015 Security Council resolution.
+Washington argues that it can trigger the snapback process because the resolution still names it as a participant to the nuclear deal.

+Germany, France and Britain on Thursday described the U.S. attempt to trigger a sanctions snapback as "incompatible" with their efforts to support the already fragile nuclear deal, while Russia and China said it was "illegitimate."
+China's U.N.
+Ambassador Zhang Jun asked Indonesia, council president of August, "not to identify and circulate the U.S. communication as a notification" to trigger the snapback process and to consult with all council members on how to proceed.

+Earlier on Thursday Russia's U.N.
+Ambassador Vassily Nebenzia rejected the U.S. plan as "nonexistent."
+Russia called for the council to meet on Iran on Friday but diplomats said that Washington blocked the request.
+'ACTING LIKE A CHILD'

 ALSO READ